Ferdinand Ferber: Ferber experiments

 Ferber then built another aircraft very similar to his 1902 glider.
 This differed principally in having a pair of triangular rudders mounted on the aft outboard interplane struts.
 This aircraft was then fitted with a 6 hp (4 kW) Buchet engine, driving a pair of coaxially mounted propellers, in which form it was called the Type V-bis.
 Between September 1903 and October 1904 a number of attempts at flight were made, and he also constructed a tall latticework tower supporting a long counterbalanced revolving arm from which the aircraft was suspended.
 Ferber wrote that trials of this machine "were completely useless, but drew public attention to aviation".

 In April 1904 Ferber assisted Ernest Archdeacon with the trials of his Wright-derived glider at Berck-sur-Mer.
 Shortly after this Charles Renard, commander of the French Army balloon school at Chalais-Meudon, invited Ferber to join this establishment, and he took up this new post in early May 1904.

 He also constructed another aircraft, the Type VI, notable for its use of a rear-mounted horizontal stabiliser and also featuring dihedral in an attempt to obtain lateral stability.

 In June 1905 Ferber wrote to the Wright Brothers offering to buy one of their machines.
 The Wrights were unwilling to do this but their reply, dated 9 October 1905, detailed the flights they had recently made, and so Ferber was the first European to learn of these achievements.

 After the death of Renard in April 1905, Ferber's relationship with the authorities at Chalais-Meudon deteriorated.
 In June 1906 he asked for three years' leave in order to work at the Antoinette company.
 This was granted in August 1906, and he was also allowed to continue his experiments at Chalais-Meudon.
 In 1906 Ferber built his aeroplane type VIII, fitted with a 24 hp Antoinette engine.
 When parked outside of hangar, this aircraft was destroyed by a storm in November.
 Rebuilt as type IX, it was belatedly but successfully tested in July 1908 at Issy-les-Moulineaux near Paris.

 In 1908, Ferber founded the Ligue Nationale Aérienne with the help of the well-known physiologist René Quinton.
 Quinton was a member of a Parisian group of literary personalities called the "Forty-five," who honored achievements in literature, sciences and arts.
 In May 1908 Ferber addressed the group at Quinton's suggestion and after receiving a standing ovation for his accomplishments in aviation, Quinton was inspired to establish a 10,000 francs prize for the first person to fly for 5 minutes with engine stopped and without losing more than 50 metres altitude.
-In May 1909 the Ligue opened a flying school at Juvisy, with Ferber as its chief instructor.
+In May 1909 the Ligue opened a flying school Port-Aviation (often called "Juvisy Airfield") at Viry-Châtillon with Ferber as its chief instructor.